liyanonline/courses/README.md

-# Welcome to couses by Associate Prof. Yan Li
+# Welcome to the courses by Associate Prof. Yan Li
 Taught at [SSPU](http://en.sspu.edu.cn/2018/) and maintained to be friendly to online students (both International and Chinese).